 All four of the major carriers in the United States - Verizon, AT&T, T-Mobile, and Sprint - are working on 5G technology, and 5G networks have already started rolling out.
 Other carriers around the world are also developing 5G networks.
 All of the U.S. carriers are promising maximum connectivity speeds 10 to 20 times faster than LTE.

 Verizon - Verizon has launched its 5G LTE network in areas in Atlanta, Boise, Chicago, Denver, Dallas, Detroit, Indianapolis, Minneapolis, New York, Omaha, Panama City, Phoenix, Providence, St. Paul, and Washington, DC., with plans to expand to additional cities in the future.
-Verizon is focusing heavily on mmWave spectrum, but has also rolled out a sub-6GHz network across the United States.
+Verizon is focusing heavily on mmWave spectrum, but has also rolled out a sub-6GHz network across the United States, and it has purchased mid-band spectrum.

 AT&T - AT&T is confusingly labeling its 5G networks in multiple ways, calling its upgraded 4G LTE "5GE" and its mmWave coverage "5G+."
 5G+ is AT&T's real, actual 5G mmWave network, and it is available in select areas in cities that include Los Angeles, Orlando, Atlanta, Raleigh, Indianapolis, Austin, and more.
 AT&T has also purchased mid-band spectrum to enhance its 5G networks.

 T-Mobile - T-Mobile (which is also now Sprint) is taking a practical approach to 5G and is focusing on the 600MHz spectrum first, because that's what most customers will connect to.
-As mentioned up above, this spectrum is faster than LTE but slower than mmWave, and will provide better coverage.
-T-Mobile rolled out its 5G network in summer 2020.
+As mentioned up above, this spectrum is faster than LTE but slower than mmWave, and provides better coverage.